patou01/EKF_demo/README.md

 # Description

 This is the result of a quick Python learning experiment I made.
 It uses a webcam to track a standard yellow tennis ball.
 The method is very simple and not too robust.
 An Extended Kalman Filter (EKF) is overlaid to the webcam results in order to increase stability when the ball is not found on the image.

+Press q to exit the program.

 # Image processing